timfraedrich/OutRun/README.md

 ## Features

-OutRun has a rich feature set centered around customisation and privacy.
+OutRun has a rich feature set centered around customization and privacy.
 The list of features includes:

 - Keep full control over your data
 - Record your outdoor workouts (Running, Walking, Hiking, Cycling and Skating)
 - View detailed statistics
 - Export your workouts as GPX or OutRun-Backup (.orbup)
-- Fully customise the recording process
+- Fully customize the recording process
 - Synchronise with Apple Health

 ## Contribution